apache/beam/playground/terraform/infrastructure/cloudbuild-manual-setup/README.md

 ### 3. Setup the Google Cloud Build triggers

+The `cloudbuild-manual-setup/02.builders` provisions:
-The `cloudbuild-manual-setup/02.builders` provisions Cloud Build trigger to build and deploye Beam Playground.
+- Cloud Build trigger to build and deploy Beam Playground.

 #### Execute the module